Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation: Evaluation metrics and parameters estimation

 \subsection{Generation of a model-oriented segmentation masks}

 In this section we present the procedure to estimate the Segmentation Mask of Brain Tumor Images.
 The procedure described in this section closely follows the methodology presented in ~\cite{CPLFZ}.
+For a given image, we define the feature's values in relation to the gray level of each pixel.
+In more detail, for a given pixel $i \in \{1,\dots,N\}$ we define

+being $C_i$, $i = 1,\dots,N$, the gray value of the original image.
+Therefore, the value $c_i = 1$ represents a white pixel and $c_i = 0$ represents black pixel.
 In particular, for this work we used the \textit{brain tumor dataset} that consists of 3D in multi-parametric MRI of patients affected by glioblastoma or lower-grade glioma, publicly available in the context of the Brain Tumor Image Segmentation Challenge \url{http://medicaldecathlon.com/}.
 The acquisition sequences include $T_1$-weighted, post-Gadolinium contrast $T_1$-weighted, $T_2$-weighted and $T_2$ Fluid-Attenuated Inversion Recovery volumes.
-Three intra-tumoral structures were manually annotated by experienced radiologists, namely "tumor core", "enhancing tumor" and "whole tumor".
+Each MRI scan is accompanied by corresponding ground truth segmentation mask, which is a binary image where anatomical regions of interest are highlighted as white pixels while all other areas are represented as black pixels.
+These ground truth segmentation masks were manually delineated by experienced radiologists and specifically identify three structures: "tumor core", "enhancing tumor" and "whole tumor".
 We evaluate the performances of the DSMC algorithm for two different segmentation tasks: the "tumor core" and the "whole tumor" annotations.
 For the first task we use a single slice in the axial plane of the post-Gadolinium contrast $T_1$-weighted scans while for the second task we use a single slice in the axial plane of the $T_2$-weighted scans.
 The procedure to generate the segmentation masks is as follows:

 \begin{enumerate} \item We begin by associating each pixel with a position vector $(x_{i},y_{i})$ and with static feature $c_{i}$.
-We scale the vector position to a domain $[-1,1]\times[-1,1]$ and the static feature to $[0,1]$. \item We utilize the DSMC Algorithm~\ref{alg:Boltz} to numerically compute the long-term solution of the Boltzmann-type model described in~\eqref{eq:boltzmann}, setting $T = 300$ and $\epsilon = 1 \times 10^{-2}$.
-This approach enables pixels to aggregate into clusters based on their Euclidean distance and gray color level.
+We scale the vector position to a domain $[-1,1]\times[-1,1]$ and the static feature to $[0,1]$. \item We apply a DSMC approach as described in Algorithm~\ref{alg:Boltz} to numerically approximate the large-time solution of the Boltzmann-type model defined in~\eqref{eq:boltzmann}.
+This approach enables pixels to aggregate into clusters based on their Euclidean distance and gray color level. \item The segmentation masks are generated by assigning to the original position of each pixel the mean value of the clusters they belong to.
+In this way we generate a multi-level mask composed of a number of homogenous regions. \item Finally we obtain the binary mask by defining a threshold $\Tilde{c}$ such that: